Free Nebraska VIN Check & Lookup

 State Nebraska

-• The 9th digit is a security check digit for VIN verification.
+• The 9th character is a check digit used to help validate the VIN.

 Who Issues a Vehicle’s VIN Number in Nebraska?

-• The National Highway Traffic Safety Administration (NHTSA) controls VIN standards.
+• The National Highway Traffic Safety Administration (NHTSA) sets federal VIN standards.

 How Is a VIN Number Used?